hathibelagal-dev/instantpolyglot/docs/eng/Occitan.md

 Spoken in the Limousin region:

-- Use of "eu" instead of "el" for the third-person singular pronoun:
+- Use of “eu” instead of “el” for the third-person singular pronoun:
   - Standard Occitan: **el parla** (he speaks)
   - Limousin: **eu parla**